How Justin Turner, Chris Taylor became soul of L.A.'s postseason surge

 In 2013, Justin Turner was a Mets castoff.
 In 2016, Chris Taylor was unwanted by the Mariners.
 Now they've become the heart and soul of the Dodgers' postseason run.

 Taylor hit the first offering from Dallas Keuchel in the bottom of the first, ripping an 88-mph inside fastball out to left field for a 1-0 Dodgers lead.
-Turner stepped in against Keuchel in the sixth in a tie game with Taylor at first base following a two-out walk.
+Turner stepped in against Keuchel in the sixth with the score tied and Taylor at first base following a two-out walk.

 After striking out in the first and fouling out in the fourth, Turner switched bats, going from a heavier 34½-ounce bat back to his usual 33½-ounce piece of lumber.